Best workflow software for growing teams

 Do workflows only involve employees?
 Most tools handle this fine.

-Do workflows involve clients, vendors, or external stakeholders?
+Do workflows involve external stakeholders?
 Many tools fail here.
-Asking external parties to create accounts, remember passwords, and navigate your internal system creates friction that kills adoption.
+Asking external parties to create accounts, remember passwords, and find their way around your internal system creates friction that kills adoption.

 This is exactly why we built the one-link approach in Tallyfy.
 External guests get a single permanent link.
 No accounts.
 No passwords.
 No excuses.